TO TOP

 Lecture 4: Varieties of Possibility

 We invite early career researchers from philosophy and cognitive science, both PhD students and Postdocs (PhD completed in 2020 or later) to submit abstracts for presentation at the accompanying Graduate workshop, on topics related to or engaging with L.A.
 Paul’s work.
 Please submit abstracts (max.
-1000 words), making thesis and argument transparent, by Email to Franziska.Klasen@rub.de, by February 20th, 2026.
-Further information hier.
+1000 words), making thesis and argument transparent, by Email to Franziska.Klasen@rub.de, by March 6th, 2026.
+Further information here.

 In this workshop, we want to look back by celebrating the massive influence of The Conscious Mind and look forward to the future of the science of consciousness.
 We look forward to welcoming an exciting number of renowned philosophers and scientists to discuss philosophical and scientific themes from the book: Axel Cleeremans, Keith Frankish, François Kammerer, Johannes Kleiner, Christian List, Lucia Melloni, Hedda Hasssel Mørch, Liad Mudrik, Martine Nida-Rümelin, and Anil Seth.